-Samsung has just announced the Galaxy S20 series and it includes the S20, S20 Plus and the S20 Ultra.
-The S20 is the most affordable of Samsung’s newest flagship models but how does it stand up to Apple’s cheapest new iPhone.
+Samsung’s latest flagship phone series includes the Galaxy S20, S20 Plus and the S20 Ultra.
+The S20 is the most affordable, but how does it stand up to Apple’s cheapest new iPhone?

 Samsung Galaxy S20 vs iPhone 11 – At a glance